viv-liu/microsoft-graph-docs/api-reference/v1.0/resources/groups_overview.md

 **NOTE** Currently, Microsoft Teams cannot be created through the API.

-**NOTE** Currently, you can check if an Office 365 group is an Outlook group or a Microsoft Teams by trying GET /group/{id}/channels.
+**NOTE** Currently, you can check if an Office 365 group is an Outlook group or a Microsoft Teams by trying ```GET /group/{id}/channels```.
 If it works, then it's a Microsoft Team, else it's an Outlook group.

 ### Example of Outlook group